plone/volto/docs/source/upgrade-guide/index.md

 ### New initial blocks per content type setting in Alpha 37

-Not breaking change, but now there's a new setting in Blocks, `initialBlocks` where you can define a the initial blocks for all content types.
+Not breaking change, but now there's a new setting in Blocks, `initialBlocks` where you can define the initial blocks for all content types.
 You can override the default ('title' and a 'text' block) and provide your own by modifying the configuration object:

 ```js
 const initialBlocks = {